zinja-coder/jadx-mcp-server/README.md

 Also huge thanks to [@aaddrick](https://github.com/aaddrick) for developing Claude desktop for Debian based linux.

+And in last thanks to [@anthropics](https://github.com/anthropics) for developing the Model Context Protocol and [@FastMCP](https://github.com/modelcontextprotocol/python-sdk) team

 ## 📄 License

 This plugin inherits the Apache 2.0 License from the original JADX repository.